-Justin is a board certified orthopedic clinical specialist and has worked in a variety of outpatient clinical and management positions during his career.
+Dr. Jones is a board certified orthopedic clinical specialist and has worked in a variety of outpatient clinical and management positions during his career.
 His clinical interests include orthopedics and sports medicine.
-Justin's primary teaching responsibilities will be in the musculoskeletal portion of the curriculum.
-In addition to his teaching responsibilities he will maintain his outpatient clinical practice in a hospital based clinic.
+Justin's primary teaching responsibilities are in the musculoskeletal course sequence of the curriculum.
+In addition to his teaching responsibilities, he maintains his outpatient clinical practice in a hospital based clinic.